WordPress/tumblr-importer/readme.txt

 == Upgrade Notice ==

 Version 0.9 Removes untested warning for the plugin.

 == Changelog ==

+= 1.0 =
+* Add support for WordPress 6.1.

 = 0.9 =
 * Force WP_IMPORTING to true during the do_blog_import process.

 = 0.8 =